webpolis/musai/README.md

 ## Features

 - Full-featured tokenizer using parallelization via Ray
-- MIDI music generation using a combination of architectures ([RWKV](https://github.com/BlinkDL/RWKV-LM), LSTM, etc.)
+- MIDI music generation using a combination of architectures ([RWKV](https://github.com/BlinkDL/RWKV-LM), [VAE](https://en.wikipedia.org/wiki/Variational_autoencoder), etc.)
 - Fine-tune or generate a new model from scratch using a custom dataset
 - Instrument based sequence training and generation (drums, bass, etc.)
-- Pre-trained embeddings using a Variational Autoencoder ([@WIP](https://github.com/webpolis/musai/wiki/Experimental))
+- Pre-trained embeddings using a Variational Autoencoder ([Experimental](https://github.com/webpolis/musai/wiki/Experimental))
 - Adjustable parameters to customize the style and complexity of the generated music
 - High-quality output MIDI files for further refinement or direct use in your projects
 - Seamless integration with your favorite music production tools via VST bridge (@WIP)